hoangvvo/benzene/docs/ws/PROTOCOL.md

 ## Error

-If an error is part of the resolver, it will be send as part of `errors` field in the payload of a `type = "data"`, just like a typical GraphQL response.
+If an error is part of the GraphQL resolve, it will be sent as part of `errors` field in the payload of a `type = "data"`, just like a typical GraphQL response.

-Beside that, there are two message types the server send to client upon errors.
+Besides that, there are two message types the server sends to clients upon errors.

 ### Connection error

-This error happens upon initial connection handshake.
+This error happens upon the initial connection handshake.
 This is often happened due to authentication error (which often thrown in `options.context` if you use `@benzene/ws`).

 The server would send a `type = "connection_error"` message.
 It will include a `payload` that also represents a typical GraphQL response with an `errors` field: